curlygirly/cv-1/README.md

 Something

-- Passed every [weekend challenge](), using Ruby, Rails, JavaScript, JQuery, AngularJS, HTML, CSS and more, all test-driven
+- Completed [every weekend challenge](public/week12_stickers.JPG), using Ruby, Rails, JavaScript, JQuery, AngularJS, HTML, CSS and more, all test-driven
 - I am the [Git master](http://www.github.com/sanjsanj) with over a thousand commits and a hundred-day streak, I :heart: Git
 - Blogged about my experience and [personal development at Makers every day](http://sanjsanj.github.io)